Managing Indigenous relationships – Native Title and cultural heritage law

 What you will learn

-Develop a sound understanding of native title and Indigenous heritage legislative requirements
+Develop a sound understanding of Native Title and First Nations heritage legislative requirements

-Understand how native title and Indigenous heritage issues fit into overall project management
+Understand how Native Title and First Nations heritage issues fit into overall project management

-Be able to identify what processes and timelines apply to native title and Indigenous heritage clearances
+Be able to identify what processes and timelines apply to Native Title and First Nations heritage legislation

 Know how to assess your projects against any legal requirements under relevant Indigenous heritage legislation

-Identify which Aboriginal parties and other traditional owners you will be required to engage with to achieve clearances
+Identify which Aboriginal parties and other traditional owners you will be required to engage with to achieve compliance

 Event Details